 You need to know how you’ll tackle customer requests, how things are escalated, who’s responsible for what, and which approach works best.

-In this article, we outline six tips for managing the workflow of your customer service inquiries for positive results.
+Learn six tips for managing the workflow of your customer service inquiries for positive results.

 1. Develop a Proper Organizational Chart